Modern Machining Books

 There are helpful hints on threading, cutting, grinding, finishing, and CNC work.

-Filled with practical tips, both conventional and CNC, plus a much needed chapter on help for engineers from a machinist's perspective.
+Filled with practical machine shop tips and tricks, both conventional and CNC, plus a much needed chapter on help for engineers from a machinist's perspective.

 A limited number of copies of the first edition are available at a reduced price.